asbist/uk-cross-asset-market-monitor/README.md

 - EUR/GBP
 - US 10Y Treasury Yield

-## What the notebook does
+## What the Notebook Does

-The notebook produces a weekly summary table tracking:
+The notebook produces a weekly summary table showing:

 - Monday Open
 - Friday Close